-The tastes of ingredients in TCM also determine what organs and meridians they target.
+The tastes of ingredients in TCM also determine what Organs and Meridians they target.
 As such silvery wormwood leaves are thought to target the Spleen, the Kidney and the Liver.
-In TCM the Spleen assists with digestion, blood coagulation and fluid metabolism in the body.
+In TCM the Spleen assists with digestion, Blood coagulation and Fluids metabolism in the body.
 The Kidneys do not only regulate the urinary system but also play a key role in the reproductive system and the growth and aging process of the body.
-The Liver is often referred as the body's "general" because it is in charge of regulating the movements of Qi and body fluids.
+The Liver is often referred as the body's "general" because it is in charge of regulating the movements of Qi and the Body Fluids.
 It also takes a leading role in balancing our emotions.

 A methanol extract prepared from aerial parts of Silvery wormwood strongly reduced the mutagenicity of Salmonella typhimurium.1